 The Grit assessment tool was devised by Dr. Angela Duckworth from University of Pennsylvania.
 According to Dr. Duckworth, grit can be defined as “sticking with things over the very long term until you master them.”
 This test seems more useful as a hiring tool for organizations looking for long-term employees, since it can potentially identify sales reps that are “marathon runners” instead of “sprinters.”
 It is also a short and relatively easy to administer test.

 The test is recommended by several top sales leaders including The Bridge Group’s Trish Bertuzzi and Quota Factory’s Pete Gracey.

 Here’s an article by Alfie Kohn criticizing the Grit test.

 Gallup introduced the first version of its online assessment, StrengthsFinder, in the bestselling 2001 management book Now, Discover Your Strengths.
 In the book StrengthsFinder 2.0, Gallup has unveiled an expanded and improved version of the popular assessment test.
 In addition to the assessment test, the book reveals hundreds of strategies to help apply various strengths.
 While it’s not sales-specific, this test can potentially help managers identify how reps’ core strengths can best be put to work in a sales organization.

-Objective Management Group (OMG) is a sales assessment company that offers several sales-specific assesments for specific roles including sales reps, managers and directors/VPs.
-While some of the other tests listed here are applicable to but not specific to sales, I’ve included the OMG because it is 100% focused on assessing sales reps.
+Objective Management Group (OMG) is a sales assessment company that offers several sales-specific assessments for roles including sales reps, managers and directors/VPs.
+While some of the other tests listed here are applicable to but not specific to sales, the OMG is included because it is 100% focused on assessing sales reps.
 OMG’s assessment services may come at a higher price point, but seem to offer more sales-specific granularity than some other assessment tests out there.

 An article in Huffington Post praising the test.